thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

   styles: ['.navbar-fixed { position:fixed; }']
 })
 export class HeaderComponent implements OnInit {
-  constructor() {}
-  ngOnInit() {}
 }
 {% endraw %}
 {% endhighlight %}

-Using this component is super easy and since there are no external file dependencies and everything is defined inline then you should *never* see a 404 error [for this component] in the DevTools console.
+Using this component is super easy and since there are no external file dependencies and everything is defined inline.
+You should *never* see a 404 error [for this component] in the DevTools console.

 ## Components with External Assets

-Another options let's us load html and styles from external files by using the URLs in the metadata configuration block.
+Another option let's us load HTML and styles from external files by using the URLs in the metadata configuration block.
 This is a common practice to split a component's code, HTML, and CSS into three separate files in the same directory:

 *  header.component.ts
 *  header.component.html